KOSHER FOOD For Shabbat full Shabbat package delivered to your hotel in Melbourne CBD

 Rabbi Ephraim Block delivered a thought-provoking speech on the significance of Chanukah in modern times, while the Shliach Rabbi Chaim Herzog led the lighting of the Menorah and sang the traditional blessings.

+As the evening came to a close, attendees enjoyed a catered supper, bringing the festive celebration to a delicious end.
 Overall, the Chanukah gathering at Chabad of Melbourne CBD was a resounding success, bringing together leaders and community members to celebrate the holiday and reaffirm the timeless values it represents.

 Australian Leaders Visit the Chabad of Melbourne CBD Sukkah